 You might also want to:

-- Check out my list of recommended Tipster Services.
+- Check out my recommended Tipster Services.
 These are the only Tipster sites I’m willing to recommend on this site.

 - Use a Value Bet Finder instead.
 It provides a constant flow of selections that are extremely conscious of the odds.
 I’ve proven that it works.